rwanwork/Add-FileInfo/README.md

 # Add-FileInfo

-The purpose of this software is to add a boiler plate in the form of a header to a set of files.
+The purpose of this Perl script is to add a boiler plate in the form of a header to a set of files.
 The set of files can be given as:

   * a text file
   * a CMake CMakeLists.txt file

+Unlike what an Integrated Development Environment (IDE) might do, this script adds the boiler plate *after* development.
+The boiler plate is surrounded by a box -- if an update is required, this box is replaced rather than prepended to.

+## Prerequisites

+The following is a list of Perl modules that are required:
+  * Text::Wrap
+  * AppConfig
+  * AppConfig::Getopt
+  * Pod::Usage
+  * Switch
+  * Cwd

+Under Ubuntu 15.04, the following packages should be installed:
+  * libtext-wrapi18n-perl
+  * libappconfig-perl
+  * libswitch-perl

 ## Execution